Skiing in Alta Badia

 Cortina d’Ampezzo and Ski Civetta can also be explored via the First World War Ski Tour, or ‘Grande Guerra’ circuit.
 Like the Sellaronda, the First World War Ski Tour can be skied in either a clockwise direction (purple signs) or anti-clockwise (red signs).
 It takes a full day to complete.

-For instance, the Grande Guerra purple circuit lets skiers from Alta Badia enter the Cortina d’Ampezzo ski area at Passo Falzarego, ski all the Cinque Torri slopes, then exit the Cortina d’Ampezzo ski area at Passo Giau near Fedare, from where a Grande Guerra bus takes them to the Ski Civetta ski resort of Pescul.
-They then cross the Ski Civetta, exiting the ski area at Alleghe, from where another Grande Guerra bus takes them 15km to Malga Ciapela at the foot of the Marmolada glacier in the Arabba ski area.
+For instance, the Grande Guerra purple circuit lets skiers from Alta Badia enter the Cortina d’Ampezzo ski area at Passo Falzarego, ski all the Cinque Torri slopes, then exit the Cortina d’Ampezzo ski area at Passo Giau near Fedare, from where a bus takes them to the Ski Civetta ski resort of Pescul.
+They then cross the Ski Civetta, exiting the ski area at Alleghe, from where another bus takes them 15km to Malga Ciapela at the foot of the Marmolada glacier in the Arabba ski area.
 They then use the Sella Ronda lifts to return to Alta Badia.

 All the ski lifts and slopes in Cortina d’Ampezzo and Ski Civetta are covered by the Dolomiti Superski pass.
 The buses are extra but are relatively inexpensive.
 They leave approximately every 30 minutes and there are other buses not linked to the First World War ski tour.
 Full timetable and prices available at https://www.dolomitisuperski.com/en/Experience/Sellaronda-Grande-Guerra.

-Anyone who is interested in the first world war should also visit the museums on Marmolada (at the top of the second cable car) and at Lagazuoi.
+Anyone who is interested in the First World War should also visit the museums on Marmolada (at the top of the second cable car) and at Lagazuoi.

 Beginner Skiing in Alta Badia